Festival Músicas do Mundo: History

 Since 1999, the total audience of FMM amounts to 240,000 people.
 Artists featured throughout the years include Shemekia Copeland, Omar Sosa, Taraf de Haïdouks, Black Uhuru feat.
 Sly & Robbie, Hedningarna, Cui Jian, Céu, Tinariwen, Sa Dingding, Kronos Quartet, The Skatalites, Gaiteiros de Lisboa, Lee "Scratch" Perry, Tom Zé, Femi Kuti, Hermeto Pascoal, Marc Ribot, KTU, Master Musicians of Jajouka, Konono Nº1, Staff Benda Bilili, Señor Coconut, Trilok Gurtu, Toumani Diabaté, Rabih Abou-Khalil, Mahmoud Ahmed, Salif Keita, Gogol Bordello, Seun Kuti, Nortec Collective and Alamaailman Vasarat.

 Reception and reviews

 FMM has received abundant praise from the press and the artists alike.
-In 2000, Jacques Dénis, from French daily Libération, wrote: "In Sines, it's mainly world music in the move".
-In 2001, L’Humanité's Patrick Koan said: "An impeccable programme for the quality of its concerts and its balance".
-In 2005, FMM was considered "one of the best festivals in Europe" on Finnish accordion player Kimmo Pohjonen's website.
-The Bad Plus American jazz trio wrote in their blog: "The festival seems to be one of the most serious parties around" (2006).
-The same year Iraqi singer Farida said that FMM was "one of the five best festivals" she had ever taken part.
+In 2000, Jacques Dénis, from French daily liberation wrote: "In Sines, it's mainly world music in the move".
+In 2001, L’Humanité's Patrick Koan said: "An impeccable programme for the quality of its concerts and its balance", In 2005, FMM was considered "one of the best festivals in Europe" on Finnish accordion player Kimmo Pohjonen's website.
+The Bad Plus American jazz trio wrote in their blog: "The festival seems to be one of the most serious parties around" (2006), The same year Iraqi singer Farida said that FMM was "one of the five best festivals" she had ever taken part.
 In 2007, Malian singer Oumou Sangaré called it "the festival of joy".